dwelch67/mbed_samples/blinker02/README.blinker02.txt

    ...
 }

-HUGE difference.
-In one case the constant 7 is in the .data segment in the other case the 7 is in the isntructions in the .text segment.
+There is a noticeable difference.
+In one case the constant 7 is in the .data segment in the other case the 7 is in the instructions in the .text segment.
 If you look at the blinker01 README you will understand the concept.
 If you have a .data segment (separate from a .bss segment) then you have to have boot code that copies the .data segment from rom to the right location in ram.
-This is more work, more stuff to maintain, etc.
-Likewise you have to get that .data segment into the rom in the first place.
+This is more work, more stuff to maintain, etc.  Likewise you have to get that .data segment into the rom in the first place.
 There are probably linker script ways to do this but you start to get very toolchain dependent.
 It is a very good programming habit to initialize your variables before you use them and I am happy to see that gcc is starting to give warnings about this.
 Basically never assume that the variable initializes to zero:

 unsigned int bob;
 ...